recart/career/test-assignments/senior-backend-assignment.md

 Submit your your code through `bitbucket.org` by creating a **private** repository and sharing it with the `david.namenyi+bitbucket@recart.com` email address.

+---

 ### Description

+Your task is to create a service which can notify integration partners about events in our system.

-Let's say we have a partner called Awesome Reviews.
-They send a request to the customer to write a review about the product they order.
-To do this, they'll need to know when a purchase happened, so they subscribe to our `orders` webhook to get notified about the new orders.
+For example: let's say we have a partner called Awesome Reviews.
+They send requests to the customers to write a review about the products they order.
+To do this, they'll need to know when a purchase happens, so they subscribe to our `orders` webhook to get notified about all new orders.

-Your task is to create a service which can notify partners about events in our system.

-Requirements
+##### Requirements:

-* Check if the partner is subscribed to the event, if yes send a POST message to the endpoint what they provided.
+* Check if the partner is subscribed to the event.
+If yes, send a POST request to the endpoint they provided.
-* You can freely choose the message source (SQS, NSQ, NATS preferred but you can use other technologies )
+* You can freely choose the message source.
+We prefer SQS, NSQ or NATS, but you can use other technologies too.
 * You can freely choose the database to store the partner related data.
-* It should retry failed messages
+* It should retry failed requests.
-* Handle multiple event categories
+* It should handle multiple event types.

-Nice to have features:
+##### Some optional extras we would love to see:

+* Think about security
+* Make it easily extendable and easy to add new events
-* Add monitoring for the service, so we can see the partner's api latency, error rate
+* Add monitoring for the service, so we can see the partner's API latency and error rate.
-* Security
-* Easily extendable, easy to add new events
-* Messages can be reformatted, Eg.: omit, rename properties, or event map to a new structure
+* Add a way to reformat messages, e.g. omit, rename properties, or map an event to a new structure

+---

+### Something to think about

-* For large campaigns there can be spikes, so it's nice to have ratelimit the requests towards our partners.
-Additionally it's nice if the partner can specify their ratelimit.
-But be careful, if one partner hits the ratelimit, it shouldn't affect the other site's performance!
+When we send large marketing campaigns, there can be spikes in traffic, so a rate-limiting solution would be very helpful.
+For example, the partners could specify their own our rate limits and we could throttle the requests.
+However, if one partner hits the rate limit, it shouldn't affect the other partners' performance!

+Think about how you would approach this problem and we can discuss it in person :)